gsehwal/vuepress-toc/README.md

 $ vuepress --version

 ```
 If you see a version number on your screen then the software is installed.
-If not then you need to download and install it.
+If not, then you need to download and install it.

 [Node Installation](https://nodejs.org/en/download/)
 [Yarn Installation](https://yarnpkg.com/lang/en/docs/install/#windows-stable)